Is there something more iconic for Paris than the bistro (after the Eiffel Tower, of course)? Let’s have a closer look at the artistic...

 Did you know that the history of recipes goes back a few thousand years?
 Archeologists have discovered cuneiform tablets from Mesopotamia containing recipes that are 4,000 years old.

 If lifestyle and food preferences allow, eggs can be a quick and easy way to include protein in one’s diet.
-There is evidence of egg consumption dating back to the Neolithic age, but here we see a family from the 1600s getting ready to enjoy them fried, through the eyes of Diego Velázquez.
+There is evidence of egg consumption dating back to the Neolithic age, but here we see a family from the 17th century getting ready to enjoy them fried, through the eyes of Diego Velázquez.

 Roasting is a dry-heat cooking technique, which means that the heat is transferred by air, rather than by submerging the food in a liquid.
 Roasting used to be done in the open air, but now it is easiest to roast in the oven.